pqnelson/f77/README.md

     - [ ] do-loop
     - [ ] Function call statement
     - [ ] Subroutine call statement
-  - [ ] Program unit parser
+  - [ ] Program unit parser (for the main program, functions, subroutines)
+- [ ] Type checking
 - [ ] Code generation
-to add a parser, then code optimizer, and finally a code generator.
+- [ ] Optimization

+There's probably a lot I could be doing better, like my handling of ownership of lexemes in Tokens.
+I'm probably going to write an interpreter, and use it to profile performance on computing Fibonacci numbers (or whatever), before I spend a lot of time worrying about performance and memory management.

 # Subset of FORTRAN 77